purescript/purescript/CONTRIBUTING.md

 - If the issue is actually a question, please consider asking on Reddit, Stack Overflow or IRC first.
 - Please include a minimal, repeatable test case with any bug report.

+## Copyright and Licensing

+For any code change, please append a copyright and licensing notice to the [CONTRIBUTORS.md](CONTRIBUTORS.md) file.